bastien8060/SLE/README.md

 $ cd SLE
 $ ./build.sh
 $ cd builds
 $ # run the build you want to run in this folder.
-The binaries are located here.
+The binaries you just built are located here.
 ```

 ### Other OS